aitalshashank2/Heimdall-backend/README.md

 ## Working

-If someone wants access to your ssh server, all he/she has to do is make a PR on "logger-ssh-keys" after uploading his/her Public Key in the "public-keys" folder.
+If someone wants access to your ssh server, all he/she has to do is make a PR on "Heimdall-ssh-keys" after uploading his/her Public Key in the "public-keys" folder and entering the name of the file containing the Public Key to that corresponding server's file in the ```servers/``` directory.

 ---
 #### Happy hacking!